-- Psychologist – Diagnoses behavioral health conditions through psychological testing and assessments, and treats with counseling and therapy; hold a doctoral degree (PhD or PsyD) in the study of mind and behavior.
+- Psychologist – Diagnoses behavioral health conditions through psychological testing and assessments, and treats with counseling and therapy; holds a doctoral degree (PhD or PsyD) in the study of mind and behavior.

 - Psychotherapist – Diagnoses and treats behavioral health conditions with counseling and therapy; holds a master’s degree; includes licensed professional counselor (LPC), licensed clinical social worker (LCSW) and licensed marriage and family therapist (LMFT).